Spbaehr/IoT49/doc/install.md

 For windows there are two versions: `x64` is for newer 64-Bit CPUs, while `x86` is for 32-Bit computers.
 Pick the right one for your computer.
 Unless it is quite old, that's likely `x64`.
 All Mac's are 64-Bit.

-**Note:** Installing drivers typically requires *Administrator Privileges*.
+**Note 1:** Installing drivers typically requires *Administrator Privileges*.
 On the EECS IoT49 Lab computers the USB driver has already been installed for you.

+**Note 2:** Some operating systems block USB devices by default.
+OSX, in some setups, blocks the driver from loading.
+If (later in the instructions) the USB port is not listed on your computer, check the `Security & Privacy` tab of the `Preferences`.
+If you see a picture like [osx_usb_port.png](this), click `Allow` to enable the port.

 ## 2) Install Python 3